icopy-site/awesome/docs/awesome/awesome-framer.md

 ## Videos
 * [Stripe Speaker Series: Designing with Framer](https://www.youtube.com/watch?v=mqk9Fw8FKLY) - Koen Bok and Jorn van Dijk give a short talk and Q&A focused on Framer that also covers prototyping in general and a discussion of the various design tools available in the market.
-* [FORM SF 2014: Panel - Design Tooling](https://www.youtube.com/watch?v=gX0n4JUl18g) - Discussion between creators of popular design tools (https://github.com/podo/awesome-framer/blob/master/including Koen Bok from Framer) on the value of prototyping, lessons learned in crafting products for designers, and the future of UX tools.
+* [FORM SF 2014: Panel - Design Tooling](https://www.youtube.com/watch?v=gX0n4JUl18g) - Discussion between creators of popular design tools (including Koen Bok from Framer) on the value of prototyping, lessons learned in crafting products for designers, and the future of UX tools.

 ## Tutorials
 * [Framer.js Official Basics](http://framerjs.com/learn/basics) - The place to start prototyping with Framer.